yherxx461/sql-to-do-react/README.md

 1. Open the application in the browser.
 2. To add a new task, type a task into the text field provided and click "Add".
 3. If the added task is incorrect, click on the "trash can" to remove the incorrect task.
-4. Mark tasks as completed by clicking on the "√".
+4. Mark tasks as completed by clicking on the "checkmark (✓)" symbol.

 ## Built With